4th Empowering Women in Organic Chemistry Europe Conference

 Q: Where is the venue located?

-The conference will be held at the Novartis Campus in Basel.
+The conference will be held at the ICIQ in Tarragona, Spain.
 Detailed travel instructions will be included in your Event Information Booklet.

 Q: Is there parking available?